rod-trent/OpenAISecurity/Must_Learn/Book_Version/readme.md

 **Latest release info:** *Book release ver.
 0.577, November 27, 2023 8:30am EST*

+Want a physical copy of the book?
+Paperback and hardcover editions are available from Amazon: https://amzn.to/3MZGimw

 Have a Kindle reader?

 You can send documents to your Kindle library on your Kindle devices and Kindle app using the "Send to Kindle" feature.
 You can upload documents through the web, an authorized email address, the Kindle app for iOS and Android devices, or a Send to Kindle application if available.
 All documents sent through Send to Kindle are protected with end-to-end encryption.